buymeasoda/refdocs/Git.md

 # Working with external tools

-Pipe output from any command into TextMate (or another text editor)
+Pipe output from any command into VS Code (or another text editor)

-    git diff | mate
+    git diff | code

 A visual view of the commit graph showing the repository history, commits and branches